Toryan/portfolio-ryan-thomas/reports/presentation-prompts.md

 Comments from peers

--   Does the data structure satisfy the portfolio display requirements?
--   From the Doumont paper, what type of story is being told?
--   Is the graph type suited to the data structure?
--   Other suggestion
--   etc
+-   get more votes to compare withe -look at hyperpartizanship

 D6 multivariate
 ---------------

-State the number of observations:
+State the number of observations: 244

 List the variables:

--   quantitative var 1
--   quantitative var 2
+Variable name: Propeller Angular Velocity

+-   type: Quantitative, continuous

+variable name: Propeller Thrust Coefficient

+-   type: Quantitative, continuous

+variable name: Propeller Power Coefficient

+-   type: Quantitative, continuous

+variable name: Propeller efficiency, eta

+-   type: Quantitative, continuous

+variable name: Propeller Brand

--   etc
+-   type: Categorical, nominal
--   categorical var 1 and its levels
+-   levels (if categorical): 2

+variable name: Test type

+-   type: Categorical, nominal
--   categorical var 1 and its levels
+-   levels (if categorical): 2
--   etc

-State the graph type: strip plot
+State the graph type: Parellel coordinate plot

 Explain why the graph type is suited to the data structure:

--   point 1
--   point 2
--   etc
+-   I have several quantitative variables, with a couple categorical
+-   the comparison is more important than the correlation between the variables for me

 Explain each design choice and cite its supporting reference